 The Firm acknowledges the requirement to maintain adequate financial resources at all times in accordance with Principle 4 and IFPRU 2.2.1 R

-Given the the Firm’s size and relatively low complexity there is no separate remuneration committee within the Firm.
-Decisions regarding remuneration are undertaken by the CEO, CFO, CTO with input from other members of the Management Committee.
+Given the Firm’s size and relatively low complexity there is no separate remuneration committee within the Firm.
+Decisions regarding remuneration are undertaken by the Chief Executive Officer, Chief Financial Officer, and Chief Commercial Officer.

-The Firm is a Limited Liability Company with three Board Members who hold significant influence functions with the FCA and also form part of the Management Committee.
-The Firm has decided to treat all members of the Management Committee as Code Staff, on the basis that they impact the risk profile of the Firm.
+The Firm is a Limited Company with three Board Members who hold significant influence functions with the FCA.
+The Firm has decided to treat all members of the Board as Code Staff, on the basis that they impact the risk profile of the Firm.

 The Firm has defined itself as a Proportionality Tier Four investment firm and adopted a proportioned approach to remuneration policy, dis-applying certain provisions where appropriate, in accordance with FCA guidance.

-The Firm is authorised and regulated by the Financial Conduct Authority as an IFPRU Limited Licence Firm and, so, it is subject to FCA Rules on remuneration.
+The Firm is authorised and regulated by the Financial Conduct Authority as an IFPRU Limited Licence Firm and is subject to FCA Rules on remuneration.
 These are contained in the FCA’s Remuneration Codes located in the SYSC Sourcebook of the FCA’s Handbook.